 Bosphorus is a very busy waterway with many ships and oil tankers going through it, as well as local fishing and ferries go to the Asian side back and forth.
 Around 48.000 ships pass through this strait annually, three times denser than the Suez Canal traffic and four times denser than the Panama Canal.
 Approximately 55 million tones of oil are shipped through the strait each year.

 There are three suspension bridges on the Bosphorus connecting Europe to Asia (or vice versa).
 The first one is known as "Bosphorus Bridge" and was opened on 29th October 1973 between Beylerbeyi and Ortakoy neighborhoods.
-This bridge's name was changed into "Martyrs of 15th of July" dedicated to the victims of the coup attemp on 15th of July 2016.
+This bridge's name was changed into "Martyrs of July 15th" dedicated to the victims of the coup attemp on 15th of July 2016.
 It's 1074 meters (1175 yards) long between two pillars, has 6 lanes, 165 meters (540 feet) height of piers.
 The second one is known as "Fatih Sultan Mehmet Bridge" (or FSM Bridge shortly) and was opened in 3rd July 1988 between Anadolu Hisari and Rumeli Hisari neighborhoods.
 This one is 1090 meters (1192 yards) long, has 8 lanes, and is 65 meters high from the water surface.
 The FSM bridge is a part of TEM highway (Trans European Motorway) between Ankara and Edirne provinces.
 The third one is known as "Yavuz Sultan Selim Bridge" (or YSS Bridge shortly) and was opened in 26th of August 2016 between Garipce and Poyrazkoy neighborhoods along the shores of the strait.
 It's one of the longest and highest suspension bridges in the World; 1408 meters (1540 yards) long between 322 meters-high pillars, is 59 meters (65 yards) wide with 8 lanes for motor vehicles + 2 lanes for trains.
 A new highway is built on both sides of the 3rd bridge for intercontinental trade and commuter traffic.
 All three bridges are tolled which is paid during the passage to the Asian direction only.
 On the suspension bridges only vehicles with electronic pass system (called OGS or HGS) are accepted, no cash.
 No bicycles nor pedestrian traffic is allowed on them.